HMS-Core/huawei-account-demo/README.md

 3. Parsing Access Token.

 The business logic of obtain Access Token is implemented in TokenAPIDemo.java, Verify the ID Token is implemented in IDTokenAPIDemo.java, and Parse Access Token is implemented in GetTokenInfoAPIDemo.java.

+This Account-Client-Java-Demo provides demonstration for following scenarios:
+1. ID-Token Mode Sign In.
+Sign in and Id-Token verification are both included.
+2. Authorization Code Mode Sign In.
+3. Sign out.

+The business logic of ID-Token Mode Sign In and Authorization Code Mode Sign In are implemented in HuaweiIdActivity.java while Id-Token verification are implemented in  IDTokenParse.java.

 ##  License